 Stage 1: An application sift is carried out by course leaders to check for minimum academic requirements as well as strong references.

-Stage 2: Applicants are invited to a selection day at Bourton Meadow Academy where they will take part in a range of activities including a presentation, group task, written task and a short teaching activity.
+Stage 2: Applicants are invited to a selection day at Bourton Meadow Academy, or one of our partnership schools, where they will take part in a range of activities including a presentation, group task, maths and English tasks and a short teaching activity with a whole class.

-These tasks enable us to identify applicants who possess the desired characteristics and interpersonal skills.
+These tasks enable us to identify applicants who possess good subject knowledge, as well as desired characteristics and interpersonal skills.

-The interview panel comprises two course managers and sometimes a headteacher from the partnership.
+The interview panel comprises two course leaders and sometimes a headteacher from the partnership.

 Stage 3: Formal interview

 This interview lasts approximately 20 minutes and consists of a series of questions which enable the applicant to share more information about their previous experience and to elaborate on the skills they can bring to the profession.